-- A Neural Network is (generally) comprised of:
+- A Neural Network is a function!

+- It (generally) comprised of:

 - Neurons which pass input values through functions and output the result

 - Weights which carry values between neurons

 - We group neurons into layers.
 There are 3 main types of layers:

 - Input Layer

 - Hidden Layer(s)

 - Output Layer